top of page

 ceramic print on facade glasses, sculpture installation of brass tube, bars, chains, fishing lures, machine turned 3d objects and embossed patinated objects

-The brass sculptures are spread on the interior surfaces of the connecting bridge.
-On the wall, facing the window and the sea, hangs a railing motive with chains and fishing lures.
-Clusters of brass bars are folded on the glass railing like newspapers that have been left behind.
-Cnc -turned copies of takeaway mugs are stacked as towers and placed as single cups on the lounge stairway seating area.
-Some coins, both blank `future coins´ and coins with the facade pattern embossed on them are embedded in the oak surface of the steps.
-The ceramic print on the facade glasses in the midst of the aluminum casing grid, depicts sunlight on the ripples of the skin of sea.
-The pattern lets light through where the shiny parts are and the silvery background behind the glasses reflects it creating a changing effect on the facade.
+The brass sculptures are distributed on the interior surfaces of the connecting bridge.
+On the wall facing the sea-view window, a railing motif with chains and fishing lures is hung.
+Clusters of brass bars are folded on the glass railing, reminiscent of newspapers left on metro train railings.
+CNC-turned replicas of takeaway coffee cups are stacked as towers in the lounge stairway seating area.
+Some coins, including both blank 'future coins' and coins with the facade pattern embossed on them, are embedded in the oak surface of the steps.

 Commission for HUS Bridge Hospital, Meilahti, Helsinki